 This romantic dinner for two is epic.
 It consists of my two favourite things – carbs and chocolate, and for a romantic date, you can’t really go wrong!

 BUT, not only do I have two beautiful recipes for you, but also a really fun way of jazzing up date night, AND a Spotify playlist to bring your night together!

 I am SO excited about today’s post and you know what, it’s not just for you and your hubby or wifey, you can enjoy this romantic dinner for two with anyone, any day!
 Celebrate and spread the love!!!

 ROMANTIC DINNER FOR TWO

-For main course, I’ve decided to go with a favorite of mine – simple bucatini all’Amatriciana.
+For the main course, I’ve decided to go with a favourite of mine – simple bucatini all’Amatriciana.
 This amatriciana is to die for!!!
 It is not only so, so easy to make, but I’ve perfected the recipe to make it the perfect amount for two people.
-It’s light, fresh and has so much flavor for such a simple recipe!
-It is honestly, but favorite pasta of all time and I always save this dish for a special occasion.
+It’s light, fresh and has so much flavour for such a simple recipe!
+It is honestly, but favourite pasta of all time and I always save this dish for a special occasion.

 I’m not sure I can contain my excitement for dessert though.
 Wait for it…

 OMG, but….
 OMG.
 These chocolate meringue nests are no joke, THE BEST dessert I think I’ve ever made.
 I wish I could teleport a sample for you guys because you will absolutely LOVE it!

 These chocolate meringue nests are so decadent, without being overly sweet and are just the cutest!
 Nothing goes better together than crunchy chocolate meringue, whipped cream and fresh berries!
 These meringues are nice and crisp on the outside and gooey and chocolatey in the middle.
 I couldn’t stop at one!

 I gave one to Adam to try, he took one bite and looked at me with a goofy grin on his face – you know that face when you make something you know is amazing!